 Do Transition Lenses Wear Out?

-Yes, after 3 years they will not get as dark as they did when you got them new and they hold a little more tint when you stay indoor.
-The Gen 8 was made to deliver more durability as their predecessor (signature series).
+Yes, after 3 years they will not get as dark as they did when you got them new and they hold a little more tint when you stay indoors.
+The Gen 8 was made to deliver more durability than its predecessor (signature series).
 Since the product is so new we do not have any experience with gen 8.
 But we have years of experience with the signature series.